wonka360/Augmented-Reality-Matlab-Capstone-Final-Project/README.md

 3.)
 The photo taken must show all edges of the paper.
 This is necessary for document isolation.
 If this is not done the application may fail.

 3.)
-Open the file 'AR_runtime_script.mlx' in the root directory and then in line 16 change the name of the image file to the corresponding name of the reference image.
+Open the file 'AR_runtime_file.mlx' in the root directory and then in line 16 change the name of the image file to the corresponding name of the reference image.

 4.)
 In line 22 and 27, if a different name was given to the .mat file generated containing camara parameters then change calibrationSession.mat to the new name of the file given.